 For directors to qualify for redundancy, an employment contract is ideal, but it doesn’t always need to be a written one.
 This contract can be written, oral, or even implied by the nature of their working relationship with the company.
 The key is that there should be clear evidence of an employment relationship which has existed for at least two years.
 Directors are also expected to have worked a minimum of 16 hours per week.

 In instances where a written contract is absent, a liquidator will evaluate if there is a credible claim during the liquidation process.
 It should be noted that directors who solely receive dividends and no regular wage may face challenges in demonstrating their employee status.

 For directors lacking a written employment agreement, it is advisable to:

 - Maintain accurate records of work hours and any company payments.

 - Obtain a written statement acknowledging your role as an employee of the company.

-When Can I Claim for Director Redundancy?
+At What Point Can I Claim for Director Redundancy?

 You may claim for director redundancy at the point of, or following, your company’s entry into formal insolvency proceedings, such as liquidation or administration.

-How Much Redundancy May I be Entitled to Claim?
+How Much Redundancy Pay Could I Receive?